swirtSJW/migration_tools/README.md

 **Iterating specific pages** (rather than migrating and rollback the entire migration) can be done by targeting that page file id.

-    drush migrate-import UsaoWdtnPage --idlist="/usao/tnw/Corruption/Musto/musto_index.html"
+    drush migrate-import OurPageMigration --idlist="/musto_index.html"
     # And
-    drush migrate-rollback UsaoWdtnPage --idlist="/usao/tnw/Corruption/Musto/musto_index.html"
+    drush migrate-rollback OurPageMigration --idlist="/musto_index.html"

 ## Migrating Press Releases
 These are similar to migrating pages, except that there are more elements to try and obtain from the page.
 Press releases often have

 * date  (release dates)
 * id numbers